deepdub-ai/audiosample/README.md

 It is an advanced audio manipulation library designed to provide researchers and developers with efficient, numpy-like tools for audio processing.
 It supports complex audio operations with ease and offers a familiar syntax for those accustomed to numpy.

+AudioSample is perfect for data loading and ETLs, because its fast and has a low memory footprint due to lazy actions.

 ## Features

 - **Seamless Audio Operations:** Perform a wide range of audio manipulations, including mixing, filtering, and transformations.